LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week6/code-exercises/week06exercises/README.md

 countParallelNLocal 16          3781135.4 ns  248233.54        128
 ```

-First let's just define what each of the calls does. sequential, countParallelN (**from now on called parallel**) and countParallelNLocal (**from now on called parallelLocal**) all count the amount of primes in a given range, but the parllel does it in parllel
+First let's just define what each of the calls does. sequential, countParallelN (**from now on called parallel**) and countParallelNLocal (**from now on called parallelLocal**) all count the amount of primes in a given range, but the two that has parallel in their name does it in parallel

-The difference between parallel and parllelLocal is that local uses a local counter per thread, which is summarized once each thread is finished, while the other parllel uses a shared `LongCounter`.
-What we see is that parllel runs ever so slightly faster than parallelLocal (in most cases), which demonstrates the overhead of synchronizing a shared memory structure
+The difference between parallel and parllelLocal is that local uses a local counter per thread, which is summed once each thread has finished while parllel uses a shared `LongCounter`.
+What we see is that parllelLocal runs ever so slightly faster than parallel (in most cases), which demonstrates the overhead of synchronizing a shared memory structure

 Further, we see that increasing the amount of threads above 4 doesn't yield any performance benefits.
 While the intervals given to each thread doesn't contain an equal amount of primes, the range of integers tested is rather short (1.000.000).
 Hence it's more probable that Amdahl's law is limiting the performance, where the overhead of creating threads for smaller and smaller intervals is greater than the performance benefits of paralizing the code that can be paralized